-biodesigns is the vision of our CEO Randall Alley whose goal is to revolutionize the design, development, and deployment of the human interface technologies.
-Our team is comprised of seasoned experts and specialists in their area of study and includes prosthetists, engineers, researchers, technicians, machinists, brand strategists, and marketers, with one thing in common – a passion for helping people and a rejection of the status quo.
+biodesigns is the vision of our CEO Randall Alley whose goal is to revolutionize the design, development, and deployment of human interface technologies.
+Our team is comprised of prosthetists, engineers, researchers, and brand strategists, with one thing in common – a passion for helping people and a rejection of the status quo.

-Alley has 30 years’ experience successfully fitting challenging prosthetic patients, many with extremely short residual limbs, with advanced but often heavy componentry.
-As co-founder and former director for the world’s largest upper limb prosthetic program, Alley traveled the U.S. and abroad working on hundreds of complex prosthetic cases, often requiring him to create innovative solutions in real-time.
-It was out of his dissatisfaction with the numerous issues caused by the standard-of-care socket designs, including discomfort, poor performance, and instability, that inspired him to dedicate his career to improving the interface.
-Alley introduced to the field multiple prosthetic interface designs including the X-Frame, ACCI (Anatomically Contoured and Controlled Interface), and the High-Fidelity Interface, proving superior biomechanical principles could result in improved comfort and function.
+Alley has 30 years’ experience fitting challenging prosthetic patients.
+As co-founder and former director of the world’s largest upper limb prosthetic program, he traveled the world solving hundreds of complex prosthetic cases, often creating innovative solutions in real time.
+It was his dissatisfaction with the numerous issues caused by the Standard Of Care sockets that led him to dedicate his career to improving the interface.

-Alley’s work goes a step further as his goal is complete device embodiment, i.e. being one with the device or attached item.
-Alley has already begun to document this phenomenon in his clinic as his patients regularly report with his designs their prosthesis feels like a part of them, feels connected to them.
-Many report phantom sensations returning to their limb, allowing users to “feel” the ground and prevent falls and stumbles, one of the biggest challenges currently with prosthetics and orthotics.
-This degree of acceptance and embodiment breaks the boundaries on what many thought was possible in a non-surgical, non-sensorized attachment design, and is the basis for all of Alley’s attachment approaches.
+Alley’s work goes a step further as his goal is complete embodiment, i.e. being one with the device.
+Alley has already documented this phenomenon in his clinic as his patients regularly report their prostheses feel like a part of them, feel connected to them.
+Many report phantom sensations returning to their limb(s), allowing users to “feel” the ground and prevent falls and stumbles.
+This degree of acceptance breaks the boundaries of what many thought was possible in a non-surgical, non-sensorized attachment.